layer5io/layer5/collections/_blogs/2020-05-21-getting-started-with-mesheryctl.md

 We believe we have not missed any of the popular platforms for what it’s worth, we will be rolling out support for RaspberryPi and OpenShift soon 🎉🎉🎉.

-If you are thinking about the requirements you would have to run `mesheryctl`, so to your surprise, to successfully run `mesheryctl` you will only need :
+If you are thinking about the requirements you would have to run <code>mesheryctl</code>, so to your surprise, to successfully run <code>mesheryctl</code> you will only need :

 <table align="center" style="margin-top:2em; margin-bottom:2em;width:50%;border: 2px solid gray;"><tr><td style="text-align:center;">a running Docker daemon</td></tr></table>

 <h4 style="text-transform: uppercase;">Into the MesheryCTL</h4>

 Once you have successfully installed, you will be having the power of a new CLI Command MesheryCTL.
-As you type `mesheryctl` into your terminal, you will be shown with the various sub-commands and flags `mesheryctl` can support.
+As you type <code>mesheryctl</code> into your terminal, you will be shown with the various sub-commands and flags <code>mesheryctl</code> can support.

 <pre>
 Meshery is the service mesh management plane, providing lifecycle, performance, and configuration management of service meshes and their workloads.